PacBio Sequel II Library Prep & Sequencing

 Sample Requirements, Sample Submission and Scheduling

 PacBio library prep requires microgram DNA sample amounts.
-The recommended amount of input DNA further correlates with the desired read length – see these PacBio guidelines for SMRTbell libraries for details.
 Since the PacBio technology interrogates single molecules, any defect (e.g. a nick, an abasic site, a DNA adduct) can interfere with the sequencing process.
 Thus, the integrity and purity of the DNA sample is of utmost importance.
 The DNA quality and the DNA amount will determine which library insert sizes are feasible and how many SMRT-cells can be sequenced.
 The DNA samples should fulfill these criteria:

 • Minimal DNA purity: OD 260/280 should be 1.8-2.0; OD 260/230 should be >2.0